-• Embedded REU Supplement Documentation (if applicable):
+Embedded REU Supplement Documentation (if applicable):

-Requests for single-year or multi-year REU supplement as part of a proposal should include a description of the REU activity (follow the guidance in NSF 19-582 and NSF 20-016) as a supplementary document, not to exceed three pages.
+Requests for single-year or multi-year REU supplement as part of a proposal should include a description of the REU activity (follow the guidance in the REU program solicitation and NSF 23-035) as a supplementary document, not to exceed three pages.
 Include the budget for the REU activity in the project budget in section F (Participant Support Costs).
 As part of the Budget Justification, provide a separate explanation of the REU supplement request, with the proposed student costs itemized and justified.

-• Other specialized information (if applicable):
+Other specialized information (if applicable):